'What Do You Like, Pie or Cake?' Meant Fight in Red Hook

 A former "Pointer" recalls his childhood growing up in the Erie Basin and the sometimes heated relationship between the "Pointers" and the "Creekers."
+A reference in the 1890s sugest that terms go back as far as the 1840s.
 Pointers lived in the area near the Atlantic and Erie Basins; Creekers lived more inland with a border along the Gowanus Canal.
 Today some Red Hook residents still see the neighborhood divided along similar lines, but refer to the areas as simply the "Front" and the "Back."

 Transcribed articles from The Brooklyn Daily Eagle, January 19, 1941: